-Season 1 of the drama started streaming in 2016 with Claire Foy as Queen Elizabeth II and Matt Smith as her late husband, Prince Philip.
+Season 1 of the drama started streaming in 2016 with Claire Foy as the late Queen Elizabeth II and Matt Smith as her late husband, the late Prince Philip.
 Foy, who earned two Emmys for her portrayed of England’s longest reigning Monarch, noted early on that she dreaded the idea of Elizabeth watching her on TV.

 “I would hate the idea of her watching it,” the First Man actress told Town & Country in 2017.
 “When you’re playing a real person, you never want to be ghoulish.
 I don’t want to pick apart a person.
 I want to invent someone.
 So, I would hate for her to watch it and think I overdramatized anything.”

 The streamer dropped season 4 of the show in 2020 with Olivia Colman as the queen and Tobias Menzies as Philip.
 Season 5, set to debut in 2021, will bring in Imelda Staunton and Jonathan Pryce as the royal couple.

 While Her Majesty hasn’t spoken publicly about whether she has seen The Crown, some of her relatives have weighed in on the accuracy of the stories.

 Ferguson joked in July 2021 that she wondered, “Where is Fergie?” while watching some of the earlier seasons.
 She later reached out to an executive producer named Andy Harries to offer him advice on what it’s really like within the royal family.

 “I said to him, ‘Why can’t I help my character?’” she recalled during an interview with Town & Country at the time.
 However, Harries declined her offer.

 Ferguson previously told Us Weekly exclusively that she was a fan of the show — which not everyone can say.